Paris Opéra Ballet Overview

 The Paris Opéra Ballet recently appointed Thomas Docquir and Jack Gasztowtt as new Premiers Danseurs, demonstrating exceptional talent and dedication.

-These appointments are a testament to the ballet’s commitment to nurturing and promoting its talented dancers.
-As first soloists, Docquir and Gasztowtt will play crucial roles in upcoming productions, continuing the legacy of the Paris Opéra Ballet.
+These appointments testify to the ballet’s commitment to nurturing and promoting its talented dancers.
+As first soloists, Docquir and Gasztowtt will play crucial roles in upcoming productions, continuing the Paris Opéra Ballet’s legacy.

 Artistic Collaborations